alessandro-boussiron/dummy-api-test/readme.md

-## EpyTodo Test API
+## Dummy API

-> This project is a lightweight Express-based API designed for testing routing and response formats.
-It includes integrated Swagger documentation and modular route handling.
+> This project is a dummy test API to learn about using express.js, routes, methods, status codes, and more globally about API creation.
+It is partially based on EpyTodo Epitech Project bootstrap

 ## 🚀 Getting Started